Foundations (9 courses)

 The student transferred a course in which seems like it might fit in a GE category.
 What do I do?

-Send the student to SASC in 200 Student Services to fill out a Student Concern form.
+Have the student complete a Student Concern form.

 The student tells me a Special Topics course (380) can get GE credit.
-How do I know if that’s true?
+How do I know if that is true?

 See Recent Changes to General Education Courses.